Zitao-Shuai/Zitao-shuai.github.io/index.md

 - **Trustworthy AI**
 - **Multimodal representation learning**

-## Outside the Office

-I’m a passionate tennis enthusiast and have been playing since primary school.
-I'm a baseline topspin player, with a right-handed two-handed backhand.
-My favorite player is Rafael Nadal, not only for his exceptional athleticism but also for his remarkable sportsmanship, which **inspires me to persevere in my research endeavors and relentlessly pursue my scientific aspirations**.

 ## News
 - **[Sep.
 2023]** Joined Biomedical AI Lab!

 {% include_relative _includes/publications.md %}
 {% include_relative _includes/presentations.md %}

+## Outside the Office

+I’m a passionate tennis enthusiast and have been playing since primary school.
+I'm a baseline topspin player, right-handed (two-handed backhand).
+My favorite player is Rafael Nadal, not only for his exceptional athleticism but also for his remarkable sportsmanship, which **inspires me to persevere in my research endeavors and relentlessly pursue my scientific aspirations**.